Anthony Taberna: Iglesia Ni Cristo controversy

-On August 30, 2015, Anthony Taberna announced that he will take a leave of absence from his two shows on ABS-CBN, citing "conflict of interest" due to the controversy surrounding the founding family of Iglesia ni Cristo (INC).
-Taberna was one of the personalities appearing in the INC members' assembly in EDSA on August 30, 2015.
+In August 2015, Anthony Taberna announced that he will take a leave of absence from his two shows on ABS-CBN, citing "conflict of interest" due to the controversy surrounding the founding family of Iglesia ni Cristo (INC).
+Taberna was one of the personalities who appeared in the INC members' assembly in EDSA in August 2015.

 Remarks on rape victim

-On February 19, 2018, a news report showing a video of a 19-year-old girl was delivered.
-She was allegedly gang-raped after meeting up with someone she was chatting with online.
-In the background, however, Anthony Taberna’s voice can be heard, saying:
+On February 19, 2018, a news report aired on Umagang Kay Ganda about a 19-year-old girl allegedly gang-raped after meeting up with men she chatted with online.
+In the background, Taberna's voice can be heard saying: